 “Moped” means a motor-driven scooter, motor-driven cycle or similar vehicle that is propelled by a small engine which produces not more than 2 gross brake horsepower, has a displacement of not more than 50 cubic centimeters or produces not more than 1500 watts final output, and is capable of a maximum speed of not more than 30 miles per hour on a flat surface with not more than 1 percent grade in any direction when the motor is engaged.
 (NRS 482.069)

 Mopeds must have almost all of the same safety equipment (lights, mirrors, etc.) as a motorcycle in order to be driven on any public street.
 Mopeds are not required to have turn signals (NRS 484D.130).
 See the Motorcycle Equipment Tip Sheet.

-Other vehicles with a small engine are considered off-highway motor vehicles and may not be operated on public streets.
+Other vehicles with a small engine that do not have safety equipment are considered off-highway vehicles and may not be operated on public streets.